xasos/Notice/README.md

 ## What is Notice?

-Push notification system for school/club announcements.
-Features announcement tagging and push notifications directly to the student.
+Notice is a push notification system for school/club announcements built in AngularJS/Ionic.
+Features announcements by club/activity and push notifications.

 Built as part of the App Development Course (M257).